 Elon Musk has been in the spotlight for his innovative ideas and groundbreaking projects, such as SpaceX and Tesla.
 Recently, the innovation-driven businessman launched the Polaris Dawn, a five-day mission.

-- Optical Illusion Eye Test: If you have Eagle Eyes Find the Word Fan in 15 Secs
+- Observation Skill Test: If you have Eagle Eyes find the Word Game among Came in 10 Secs

 It was the first of three test and development missions Isaacman and Elon Musk’s SpaceX will jointly carry out as part of the Polaris program, which aims to create new technologies that could be used to one day send humans to Mars.